kishanjaiswal1515/kishanjaiswal1515/README.md

 # 💫 About Me:
-🔭 I’m a B.Tech Computer Science undergraduate passionate about coding, problem-solving, and building projects 🌟 Interested in open-source, software engineering, and creative projects 👯 I’m looking to collaborate on Hackathons & Open Source
+🔭 I’m a B.Tech Computer Science undergraduate passionate about coding, problem-solving and building projects 🌟 Interested in open-source, software engineering, and creative projects 👯 I’m looking to collaborate on Hackathons & Open Source
 🌱 I’m currently learning **Full Stack Development & Cloud Technologies**